crownengine/crown/docs/lua_api.rst

 	Returns whether the button *id* is released in the current frame.

 **any_pressed** () : bool
-	Returns whether any button is pressed in the current frame.
+	Returns the *id* of the first button that was pressed in the current frame or ``nil`` if no buttons were pressed at all.

 **any_released** () : bool
-	Returns whether any button is released in the current frame.
+	Returns the *id* of the first button that was released in the current frame or ``nil`` if no buttons were released at all.

 **button** (id) : float
 	Returns the value of the button *id* in the range [0..1].